 But, for that to happen, teams first have to lean into the red.

 For context, the WorkBoard Enterprise Results Platform tracks progress toward OKRs using shades of green, amber, and red.
 Green indicates healthy progress toward outcomes, and red indicates that, based on the platform’s proprietary algorithm (basically progress to plan versus time left in the quarter), achieving the best possible outcome will not happen without significant intervention.

 “We created this color scheme in WorkBoard because knowing where you’re not making progress is the most important piece of data you can get.
 Without the clear signal of red and amber on OKRs, you’d need to look at everything just to find the few things that really need your focus — and that would waste valuable time you could spend driving real results.”

 — Deidre Paknad, WorkBoard CEO and Co-founder

-An OKR platform lets everyone, from the CEO to the frontlines, know how the business is performing.
+An enterprise OKR platform lets everyone, from the CEO to the frontlines, know how the business is performing.
 These indicators provide transparency across an organization — as well as empowerment.
 When a KR is in the red, it’s a signal not only to the team owning the KR that intervention is required — but also to the entire org.
 If a KR is in the red, there’s likely a blocker of some sort that another team or organizational leader can remove.
 A reallocation of resources may be the solution to moving a KR in jeopardy of going unmet toward the green.

 Red can also indicate a learning opportunity.
 As with outliers, the data you need to understand a unique issue or locate a unique opportunity often lies in the area that does not conform to expectations.
 A KR in the red may reveal a new way of considering the growth or effort involved, as well as the measurements applied to define its success.